We all feel like that now and then

 Sir Archibald Clerk Kerr,

 Whenever I surface this letter, be it in public or private, someone rolls their eyes and demands proof of its authenticity, and each time, to our collective frustration, I am armed with no such thing.
 What I do know, however, is that Sir Archibald Clerk Kerr existed and, according to reports, his character was entirely in keeping with the tone of this letter.
 Lord Reginald Pembroke was also a person.
 As for Mr. Kunt, in 2011 I was contacted by someone who claimed that his father worked with Kerr and was aware of Kunt long before this letter began to circulate (as far as I can tell, this letter was first mentioned publicly in 1978, in The Spectator).
-Similarly, a letter was written to The Spectator in 1999 by a Douglas Stuart (not the same person who contacted me), which read as follows:
+Additionally, a letter was written to The Spectator in 1999 by a Douglas Stuart (not the same person who contacted me), which read as follows:

 May I add one thing to the point raised by P.B. in ‘Your problems solved’ (17 April)?
 For 40 years I have possessed and still possess the card left at the British Embassy, Moscow, by M. Mustapha Kunt.
 It gives his name and underneath the inscription, ‘Secretaire de l’Ambassade de Turquie’.
 This card was given to me by my late colleague and friend, the BBC’s diplomatic correspondent, Thomas Barman, who was at the British embassy in Moscow during Sir Archibald’s tenure as ambassador.
 Tom told me the story that goes with the card when we were at the 1959 Geneva Conference of Foreign Ministers.
 On my return to Vienna where I was then the BBC’s correspondent, my wife put M. Kunt’s card in our scrapbook with a simple paper covering on which she wrote, ‘For Adults Only’.
 This was intended to warn off our children.
 It didn’t.